ndk/k8sConfig/README.md

 * Installation on Ubuntu 18.04
 * DNS set up
-* Firewall configuration
+* Firewall configuration (Kubernetes cluster is secure - only http and https accessible)
 * SSL using letsencrypt
 * Multiple domain names from the same Kubernetes cluster
 * Kubernetes ingress
 * Authentication of routes
-* Running Jenkins on microk8s Kubernetes
 * Running a private Docker registry on microk8s Kubernetes
 * Connecting Docker for Mac to microk8s Kubernetes cluster